camunda/camunda-8-js-sdk/README.md

 export CAMUNDA_OPTIMIZE_BASE_URL='http://localhost:8083'
 export CAMUNDA_MODELER_BASE_URL='http://localhost:8070/api'

-# Turn off the tenant ID, which may have been set by Multi-tenant tests
+# Turn off the tenant ID, which may have been set by multi-tenant tests
 # You can set this in a constructor config, or in the environment if running multi-tenant
 export CAMUNDA_TENANT_ID=''